NexPlayer/iOS-SDK/properties.md

 Note that as playback continues, the track played may change as NexPlayer judges all factors that influence streaming playback and chooses the best option.

-This property should be called afterinitbut before callingopen.
+This property should be called after init but before calling open.

 - Type: int
 - Unit: bps (bits per second)